-"If you say that all that can be predicted: the chaos, ... that the mere possibility of a previous calculus can contain everything, and that the (rational determinism) will end to prevail, then the man would become mad on purpose, for not to have the truth and behave according with his wish" (Dostoyevsky, 1864, cited in Lewowicz, 2002, p.
-53).
+"If you say that all that can be predicted: the chaos, ... that the mere possibility of a previous calculus can contain everything, and that the (rational determinism) will end to prevail, then the man would become mad on purpose, for not to have the truth and behave according with his wish."
+(Fyodor Dostoyevsky, Notes from Underground, 1864, cited in Lewowicz 2002, p.53).

-MATHEMATICAL DEFINITIONS OF DETERMINISTIC AND CHAOTIC DYNAMICAL SYSTEMS
+3. MATHEMATICAL DEFINITIONS OF DETERMINISM AND CHAOS

-Unfortunately, when mathematicians and physicists gave a name to the particular strange phenomenon appearing in some dynamical systems, they called it chaos or deterministic chaos.
+Unfortunately, when mathematicians and physicists gave a name to the particular strange phenomenon appearing in some dynamical systems, they called it chaos, or deterministic chaos.
 But, as we will explain below, the mathematical deterministic chaos does not fit with the usual meaning of the name chaos.
 In fact, the mathematical deterministic chaos is indeed well ordered, with zero degree of confusion, no fuzzy behavior, and is rather well understood now a days.
 It is non hazardous.
 It is governed by defined rules.
 In brief, a mathematical system exhibiting deterministic chaos is self-organized.
 The name chaos is due only to the fact that an observer of the dynamical phenomena, may not perceive a priori its organization.
 For instance, who sees on the monitor of a computer the orbits by successive iterations of the one-dimensional quadratic law will perceive them as disordered.
 They appear chaotically, in the usual sense of this word.
 So, the observer sees them, a priori, as unpredictable and hazardous, in the same way that a person, who does not understand the Chinese language, could perceive the sounds of someone talking in Chinese, as disordered and unpredictable.

-$$\chi{n} = 4\chi{n-1}(1-\chi{n-1}) = 4\chi{n-1} - 4\chi{n-1}^{2}$$ (1)
+$$x{n} = 4 x{n-1} (1 - x{n-1}) = 4 x{n-1} - 4 x{n-1}^{2}$$ (1)

-If the precise definitions and hypothesis of work are not understood, the later blind application of the results of the theory to other sciences may lead to mistakes and to ungrounded inductions (Goldstein, 1995; Kellert, 2008; Ruelle, 1990; Sokal & Bricmont, 1999).
+If the precise definitions and hypothesis of work are not understood, the later blind application of the results of the theory to other sciences may lead to mistakes and to ungrounded inductions (Ruelle 1990, Goldstein 1995, Sokal and Bricmont 1999, Kellert 2008).
 Mathematics, and in particular the theory of deterministic chaos, is not an exception from what the literal meaning of semantics implies:

-"Sometimes the meaning of a sentence is such that its truth conditions will vary systematically with the contexts of its literal utterance" (Searle, 1978, p.
-208).
+"Sometimes the meaning of a sentence is such that its truth conditions will vary systematically with the contexts of its literal utterance."
+(Searle 1978).

 Thus, it is necessary to precise the truth conditions, in our case the mathematical definitions, to fix the context in which the mathematical theorems about deterministic chaos are true.

-Definition: Dynamical system
+Definition 3.1.
+Dynamical system